 The Wall Street Journal's coverage of the post-cut prime market has tracked the immediate response in the New York and Los Angeles markets.
 Compass and Sotheby's International Realty both report a surge of pent-up buyer activity through October and November, with multiple bidding situations reappearing on inventory that had been listed for several months.
-The buyer profile — high-end second-home buyers, family-office acquisition activity, and a meaningful return of foreign capital — looks structurally different from the post-2020 buyer wave.
+The buyer profile of high-end second-home buyers, family-office acquisition activity, and a meaningful return of foreign capital looks structurally different from the post-2020 buyer wave.

 Why jumbo rates moved more than the Fed move suggested

-Jumbo mortgage rates aren't the same as the federal funds rate.
+Jumbo mortgage rates are not the same as the federal funds rate.
 They track the broader rate environment plus the spread that lenders require for non-conforming loans, and that spread had widened through 2024 as banks tightened balance-sheet allocation to mortgage credit.
-The September cut, combined with the more dovish forward guidance from the Fed, compressed the spread alongside the underlying rate.
-The cumulative effect was a jumbo-rate move materially larger than the 50 basis point headline.
+The September cut, combined with more dovish forward guidance from the Fed, compressed the spread alongside the underlying rate.

 Where the activity has concentrated

 Manhattan's prime co-op and condo markets have produced the most visible response.
 The Sotheby's International Realty private-client desk reports the strongest October and November in three years, with a notable thickening of the Upper East Side and Tribeca inventory pipeline.
 Several long-dormant Brown Harris Stevens listings cleared in the immediate post-cut window.
-The pricing achieved was generally at or below the original ask, suggesting buyers are taking advantage of the financing improvement to acquire previously expensive inventory rather than driving headline prices materially higher.

 The Hamptons saw a similar but more concentrated response.
 Compass East End reported the strongest October sales calendar since 2022, with the Sagaponack and East Hampton ocean-block inventory clearing first.
 Several of the trophy listings that had been on the market through summer 2024 found buyers in late 2024 and through 2025.